 In other words, your core marketing strategy shouldn’t be swinging for the fences and trying desperately to create a viral video.
 Rather, you should be focusing on the following basics to increase exposure in a sustainable way.

 Because you’re starting with a clean slate, now is the perfect time to find your voice and establish what your brand is all about.
+The first question is what is a brand?
 Your brand should reflect your company values and do so in a way that relates to customers personally and makes them want to be associated with you.

 Resist the urge to imitate competitors that you perceive as successful.
 They started out just like you, so you should focus on differentiating your business instead of assimilating it to the industry.
 Ultimately, your branding will be one of the main reasons consumers choose your product over a competitor’s.